mitchgrasso/beautifulai-challenge1/README.md

 ## Project Constraints
 - Build your project from the existing classes using vanilla ES6 javascript and jQuery.
 Do not add additional 3rd-party javascript libraries.
 - All layout and positioning should be done via javascript/jquery.
 Do not use stylesheets for positioning or sizing of your elements.
-- Your new container element should inherit from one of the existing classes and you should not need to modify the existing classes.

 ## Bonus Tasks
 - Utilize the existing animation code so that all the SimpleBoxes animate into their new layout whenever a new SimpleBox is added.